 - More bang for your buck: With an agent’s ability to negotiate and find the best market possible for your budget, you could potentially get a better home for less money because of this knowledge.

-- Resources you may not have access to: Buyer’s agents can access various resources and listings that you may not be able to have on your own.
+- Resources you may not have access to: Buyer’s agents can access various resources and listings, like the local MLS, that you may not be able to have on your own.
 This opens up your options even further, helps you make the right decisions, and sets you up for a successful transaction.

 - Negotiations and paperwork: Some of the negotiations and closing paperwork can be confusing.
 Going through it on your own can bring up issues that you don’t recognize and won’t know how to fix.
 A buyer’s agent can help you with it every step of the way, giving you peace of mind in the process.